oxBinaryBrain/Debt_Recovery_Statergy/README.md

 ## Contributors

-- [Your Name]
+- [Uday G]
-- [Other contributors]
+- [Ranganath]

 ## License

-This project is licensed under the [license name] License.
+This project is licensed under the [MIT] License.
 See the LICENSE.md file for details.